jonathanreveille/project3_OC/README.md

 #### With Pygame :
 Set yourself at the same position as in terminal, it will be launched with the file __main__ in /macgyver/views/
-* write in your commande line :
+* Write in your commande line :
 `python -m macgyver`

 ### Licence: